Henri Desgrange: Health campaigning

 Desgrange used L'Auto to help his campaign, going as far as listing riders he had seen his Parc des Princes cycle track without having a shower.
 The column's title was Dirty Feet.

 For Desgrange, the Tour de France was not simply a long-distance and multi-day cycle race - an idea invented by Lefèvre - but close to what would now be called social engineering.
 He sought not just the best cyclist but a supreme athlete.
 To him, he said several times, the perfect Tour would have a perfect winner only if one man survived.

 Private life

 Desgrange had a wife - they divorced - and a daughter.
 Little is known of either.
 He spent most of his life with the avant-garde artist Jeanne (Jane) Deley but never married her.
 She and Desgrange met some time after World War I.

 Death

 In 1936 Henri Desgrange had a prostate operation.
 The Tour de France was planned between two necessary operations, and Desgrange was determined to attend it, despite warnings that he should not.
 Desgrange ordered his car to be heavily packed with cushions.
 A doctor would ride beside him, but the jolting and the repeated acceleration and slowing proved too much on the second day of the Tour already, and he left the race for good, retiring to his château at Beauvallon, Grimaud.
-Desgrange died at home on the Mediterranean coast on 16 August 1940.
+Aged 75, Desgrange died at home on the Mediterranean coast on 16 August 1940.